Marketing & Communications Officer

 Date: 25 June 2020 Author: Energise Me

-Many activity providers have spent the last couple of months adapting sessions to our new virtual world.
+Many activity providers have now adapted to delivering virtual sessions.
 A big part of this has been encouraging and supporting existing participants to move online.
 Meanwhile, developers have been busy adapting activity finders to help you promote virtual sessions to new audiences too.

 Local activity providers have shared a variety of reasons for moving sessions online: